Jeremy Corbyn Isn't Visiting Labour's Most Vulnerable Seats

+A BuzzFeed News analysis has found that the Labour leader has visited none of the 40 seats the party is most a risk of losing, and just two of the 100 most vulnerable.

-Jeremy Cobyn has visited only two seats so far where Labour is defending a small majority in the election campaign, an analysis by BuzzFeed News reveals.
+Jeremy Corbyn has visited only two seats so far where Labour is defending a small majority in the election campaign, an analysis by BuzzFeed News reveals.

 With a little over three weeks to go until polling day and Labour still trailing in the opinion polls, the leader has visited none of the party’s 40 most vulnerable seats, and just two – Southampton Test and York Central – of the 100 most at risk.